japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-stateful-stream-processing.md

 The lifecycle of a `StateStoreProvider` begins when `StateStore` utility (on a Spark executor) is requested for the [StateStore by provider ID and version](StateStore.md#get-StateStore).

+!!!
+IMPORTANT
-IMPORTANT: It is worth to notice that since `StateStore` and `StateStoreProvider` utilities are Scala objects that makes it possible that there can only be one instance of `StateStore` and `StateStoreProvider` on a single JVM.
+    It is worth to notice that since `StateStore` and `StateStoreProvider` utilities are Scala objects that makes it possible that there can only be one instance of `StateStore` and `StateStoreProvider` on a single JVM.
 Scala objects are (sort of) singletons which means that there will be exactly one instance of each per JVM and that is exactly the JVM of a Spark executor.
 As long as the executor is up and running state versions are cached and no Hadoop DFS is used (except for the initial load).

 When requested for a [StateStore](StateStore.md#get-StateStore), `StateStore` utility is given the version of a state store to look up.
-The version is either the <<spark-sql-streaming-EpochTracker.md#getCurrentEpoch, current epoch>> (in [Continuous Stream Processing](continuous-stream-processing.md)) or the [current batch ID](StatefulOperatorStateInfo.md#storeVersion) (in [Micro-Batch Stream Processing](micro-batch-stream-processing.md)).
+The version is either the <<spark-sql-streaming-EpochTracker.md#getCurrentEpoch, current epoch>> (in [Continuous Stream Processing](continuous-stream-processing.md)) or the [current batch ID](StatefulOperatorStateInfo.md#storeVersion) (in [Micro-Batch Stream Processing](micro-batch-execution/index.md)).

 `StateStore` utility requests `StateStoreProvider` utility to <<spark-sql-streaming-StateStoreProvider.md#createAndInit, createAndInit>> that creates the `StateStoreProvider` implementation (based on [spark.sql.streaming.stateStore.providerClass](configuration-properties.md#spark.sql.streaming.stateStore.providerClass) internal configuration property) and requests it to <<spark-sql-streaming-StateStoreProvider.md#init, initialize>>.